In stock for immediate shipping.

 A different kind of horror awaits with our trip to Hammer’s Vampire Circus (1972) and a fascinating analysis of this beloved evergreen.
 We explore this violent, eerie motion picture to discover the details of its making, the power of its haunting imagery, and its enduring impact on the Hammer legacy.
 This is a vampire tale with a difference, weaving in story elements of plague confinement and the ever-present creepiness of a circus.
 As you dive into this absorbing feature you’ll find a new appreciation for the production, as well as for the performances of its ensemble cast.

 While The Picture of Dorian Gray is packed with dark secrets, it’s certainly not the only horror picture with skeletons in the closet.
 In fact, we have whole feature devoted to the chattering skulls and skeletons that have shaped our experience of the horror genre.
 The dancing puppet bones of House on Haunted Hill (1959), the bouncing anatomy skeleton of Frankenstein (1931) and those iconic screaming warriors in Jason and the Argonauts (1963) – where would we be without a skeleton to remind us of the brevity of life?
-This entertaining whistle-stop tour of the bony beasts of horror will prove that horror often can’t get very far without a skeleton underpinning it.
+This entertaining whistle-stop tour of the bony beasts of horror will prove that monster cinema often can’t get very far without a skeleton underpinning it.

 Another stalwart of the horror world comes into focus elsewhere in Classic Monsters of the Movies issue #24, with our biography feature looking at the life of beloved character star Michael Ripper.
 As Hammer’s most prolific performer, he’s a familiar face in all manner of spooky goings-on in classics like The Mummy (1959) and Dracula Has Risen From the Grave (1968), but his career encompassed so much more, with roles in beloved TV shows including Doomwatch and Butterflies.
 It’s time to learn more about the man behind all those quirky portrayals that had us chuckling between the screams, and our in-depth biography is the perfect place to start.